kosdev-code/kos-buildpublish/documentation/developer-use-case.md

 The docker image for the local "automation" use case can be built by running the "build_docker" script in the docker folder.
 Additionally, a docker image is publicly available which can be used.
 See https://github.com/kosdev-code/kos-buildpublish/pkgs/container/kos-buildpublish%2Fkos_builder

+# Secrets file for Developer Use Case

+A script in the secrets/ folder is available, `make_secrets_developer.sh`, which will take your home directory, and will extract the npmrc, maven settings, and default keyset, creating a developer secrets folder.
+This developer secrets folder then will be used by default when using the Local developer environment.
+The secrets folder for the developer use case may be further customized for your needs.

 # Usage